ROCm/rocThrust/docs/source/index.rst

-.. rocFFT documentation master file, created by sphinx-quickstart on Mon Jan  8 09:51:41 2018.
+.. rocThrusts documentation master file, created by sphinx-quickstart on Mon Jan  8 09:51:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RCCL's documentation!
+Welcome to rocThrust's documentation!
 ==================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 3
    :caption: Contents:

-   library
-   api
-   allapi
    api/library_root

 Indices and tables